 10 Know your own limits, set your own pace

-Most importantly, as a final check in this list of essential hiking safety tips, don’t push yourself too hard.
+Most importantly, as a final check-in of this list of essential hiking safety tips, don’t push yourself too hard.